 Potential worldwide economic and political instability is a worry for midterm residential property investments throughout Europe and the USA.

-Europe is particularly vulnerable with Brexit looming in March and the rise of far-right and left extremist politics, not just in the UK but in France, Italy, Austria, Spain and Germany.
+Europe is particularly vulnerable with Brexit looming in October and the rise of far-right and left extremist politics, not just in the UK but in France, Italy, Austria, Spain and Germany.

 Longterm debt is also at record levels, especially in mature economies.

 Spanish economic growth has been strong but is projected to moderate in 2019 and 2020.

 Mallorca has seen good growth in the last few years but has still to reach the sale price peak last seen in 2007.